EduKav1813/my-elasticsearch/README.md

 ## The Requirements

-The project consists out of x main parts:
+The project consists out of 3 main parts:

 1. Database - functionality to store data and use it for search purposes.
    1. Add documents.